TimoGuy/solanine_vulkan/etc/engine_upgrade.md

     - [ ] When pressing F1 (or whatever key will be for starting/stopping play mode), pop up a menu that has a list of the currently available test spawn points.
 Click on one and the player will be created and spawned at that position.
         - [ ] Press a certain key to reset the player to the position.
     - [x] Disable player being able to be created in palette.
+    - [ ] Extra free cam modes.
+        - [ ] Ortho in the 6 directions (+x, -x, +y, -y, +z, -z).
+            - [ ] Get initial ortho set up.
+            - [ ] Cycle thru with Shift+F2
+            - [ ] In ortho mode:
+                - [ ] use scroll bar to increase and decrease left,right,up,down size of ortho perspective.
+                - [ ] use middle click to move the view.
+                - [ ] As center point for forward,back (Z part of ortho perspective), use the currently selected render object.
+                - [ ] Use S,W (with Shift) to increase and decrease the distance away from the forward, back (in case editor needs to tighten the Z to see in the inside of caves or something).

 - [ ] Add Tracy profiler
     - [ ] Install the hpp and cpp files.